NGI-TRUSTCHAIN/MUSAP_project/README.md

 During OC1 of NGI Trustchain project, 4 key stores will be enabled for the end-user with MUSAP, i.e TEE (Android Key store or iOS Secure Enclave), eUICC/UCICC (Mobile ID), Dongle (Yubikey via NFC) and eIDAS Remote Signing.
 As EDIW progressed, ENISA (European Cybersecurity Agency) has been releasing recommendations related to a need for harmonized interface that allows access to cryptographic operations.
 Image below incorporates MUSAP scope to act as a secure component API to enable SSCD for end-user.
 ![MUSAP adapted picture from Enisa](Picture2_MUSAP_scope_ENISA_adaption.png)

 MUSAP Library (Java/Swift) can be integrated with any Android or iOS app projects.
-Whereas, MUSAP Link Library (Servlet component) is delivered as a library that can be used with a Java-based web server.
+Whereas, MUSAP Link (Servlet component) is delivered as a simple web servlet that can be used with a Java-based web server.

 ## a.
 Project Motivation
 The primary objective of the MUSAP project has been three fold: